Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 President Lincoln was the special guest of David Wills, the 32-year-old lawyer whose house faced the town square.
 Wills had invited Lincoln to give concluding "remarks" at the dedication ceremony, following the principal address by Edward Everett.
 Wills helped arrange the cemetery and its dedication on November 19, 1863, on land purchased by Pennsylvania to honor the Union dead.

 Although President Lincoln spent only 24 hours in Gettysburg, he, too, changed the town's history.
 He was so anxious to keep his commitment that he arrived the night before the dedication on a special train.
 While Lincoln, Everett, and other dignitaries dined at the Wills house, exhuberant crowds gathered outside, calling for the President.
 Lincoln greeted them briefly but begged off speechmaking.
 A White House secretary noted, "The President appeared at the door and said half a dozen words meaning nothing & went in."

-On dedication day President Lincoln rode in a large procession from the Wills house about one mile to the cemetery dedication site.
+Early on dedication day President Lincoln visited part of the battlefield near the Seminary with Secretary of State William Seward.
+Later that morning Lincoln rode in a large procession from the Wills house about one mile to the cemetery dedication site.
 A resident on the parade route reported that Lincoln bowed "with a modest smile and uncovered his head to the throng of women, men and children that greeted him from the doors and windows."